minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * Do not include any personally identifiable data in responses.
 * The app will not trust redirects.
 This means exact specification of endpoint urls, accurate to the point of trailing slashes and extensions.
 * The unique identifier of the test result MUST NOT be linkable to an individual citizen, pseudonymization is required.
 * Tokens should have a limited lifetime, to mitigate against longer brute-force attacks against the token space.
 This limited lifetime should be communicated to the user (e.g. 'please enter this code in the CoronaCheck app before ....)
+(After succesful retrieval, the token can be cleaned up, but this should respect the [retention time](#test-result-retention)
 * Verification codes should have a very limited lifetime of a few minutes.
 * Properly secure endpoints against common attacks by implementing, for example, but not limited to, OWASP best practices.
 * Properly secure endpoints against DDOS attacks.